Rhyme + Reasoning

 In the 1872 novel Through the Looking-Glass by Lewis Carroll which contained illustrations of Humpty Dumpty as an egg, a portrayal which continued throughout popular culture ever since.

-So, what is Humpy Dumpty? if you believe several historians, Humpty Dumpty was actually the nickname of a cannon used during the English Civil War of 1642–1649.
-In 1648, the English city of Colchester was under the control of a group known as the Royalists, who wished for King Charles I to be able to rule the country without Parliament.
+So, what is Humpy Dumpty?
+Several historians Believe, Humpty Dumpty was actually the nickname of a cannon used during the English Civil War of 1642–1649.
+In 1648, the English city of Colchester was under the control of a group known as the Royalists.
+They wished for King Charles I to be able to rule the country without Parliament.

 In order to fortify the city against attack from the Parliamentarians (the group who supported Parliament and wished to oust Charles I), they erected several large cannons on the walls surrounding the city.